 As different regulatory authorities have different timelines for adoption of these standards, E2B(R2) E2B(R3) will have to coexist.
 But having to operate two solutions creates huge complexities, unless you find a solution compliant with both.
 This refers to compliance to both import and export compliance using E2B(R3) standards.

-What’s Needed: A Progressive Approach for Safety Databases
+How to Have A Progressive Approach for Drug Safety Databases

 At the same time, change poses cost challenges for companies.
 Having to update their safety database is no small feat.
 Increasingly, life sciences companies recognize that the best and most progressive approach is through a pre-validated, multi-tenant platform.